 In the deadliest domestic terrorist attack in U.S. history, anti-government radicals Timothy McVeigh and Terry Nichols bombed the Alfred P. Murrah Federal Building in Oklahoma City.
 They timed the truck-bomb attack for a weekday morning in order to maximize casualties.
 For the murder of at least 168 people, including 19 children who were in a childcare center in the building, and the injury of hundreds of others, an unremorseful McVeigh was executed by lethal injection on June 11, 2001.
 Nichols is serving a life sentence without the possibility of parole.

 > Location: Midlothian, Scotland, U.K.

-Dolly the Sheep enters the annals of bioengineering when scientists at Scotland’s Roslin Institute become the first to not only successfully clone a mammal, but also the first to do so using an adult cell rather than an embryonic one.
-After 277 so-called cell fusions that created 29 embryos, the teams managed to turn an udder cell into a nearly complete biological carbon copy of the sheep from which it came.
+Dolly the Sheep entered the annals of bioengineering history when scientists at Scotland’s Roslin Institute became the first to not only successfully clone a mammal, but also the first to do so using an adult cell rather than an embryonic one.
+After 277 cell fusions that developed 29 embryos, the team managed to turn an udder cell into a virtually identical biological carbon copy of the sheep from which it came.

 Finding a qualified financial advisor doesn’t have to be hard.
 SmartAsset’s free tool matches you with up to 3 fiduciary financial advisors in your area in 5 minutes.
 Each advisor has been vetted by SmartAsset and is held to a fiduciary standard to act in your best interests.
 If you’re ready to be matched with local advisors that can help you achieve your financial goals, get started now.